Kjelvik

-Kjelvik is an abandoned fishing village in Nordkapp Municipality in Troms og Finnmark county, Norway.
+Kjelvik is an abandoned fishing village in Nordkapp Municipality in Finnmark county, Norway.
 It is located on the island of Magerøya, about 5 km northeast of the town of Honningsvåg and about 3.5 km northeast of the village of Nordvågen.
 It sits near the mouth of the Porsangerfjorden.
 The village no longer has any permanent residents, but the homes are still used as vacation homes in the summer.

 Kjelvik was the original name of Nordkapp municipality since Kjelvik was one of the largest settlements in the municipality, larger even than Honningsvåg.
 However, during World War II, the village was destroyed by German forces in 1944, and it never recovered.
 As a consequence of this, in 1950 the name of the municipality was changed to Nordkapp to recognize the importance of the nearby North Cape.